How to Renew Your Lease in 7 Simple Steps [2025]

 Renters attempting to negotiate rent

-Once you receive the new lease, read it carefully to make sure that your new rental agreement is updated with all agreed-upon terms and conditions.
+Once you receive the new lease, read it carefully to ensure that your new rental agreement is updated with all agreed-upon terms and conditions.
 Always read the fine print.

-Make sure you note the new renewal date on your calendar so you are as equally prepared next time!
+Make sure you note the new renewal date on your calendar so you are equally prepared when next year's lease renewal letter arrives.

 Event planner timetable agenda plan on schedule event.
 Business woman checking planner on mobile phone, taking note on calendar desk on office table.
 Calendar event plan, work planning